kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 - `style_handle`: Contains the handle to an already registered style that should be enqueued in places where block styles are needed.
 - `style_data`: Contains a theme.json-like notation in an array of style properties.

-It is also possible to set the `is_default` property to `true` to mark one of the block styles as the default one, should one be mising.
+It is also possible to set the `is_default` property to `true` to mark one of the block styles as the default one, should one be missing.

 The following code sample registers a style for the quote block named “Blue Quote”, and provides an inline style that makes quote blocks with the “Blue Quote” style have blue color: